The 39 best VST plug-in synths in the world today

-The countdown is decided by MusicRadar users’ nominations and votes.
+The countdown is based on MusicRadar users’ nominations and votes.
 We’ve also included our own star ratings and links to full reviews of the synths that have made it into our prestigious list.

 A couple of things to bear in mind before we dive in: we're dealing with synths only here (so you won't find any drum machines or samplers) and only paid-for instruments are included.
 If you're looking for freebies, check out the 27 best free VST plug-ins in the world today.

 Rayblaster employs a new technology called IMS (Impulse Modelling Synthesis) to - according to its inventors - generate sounds unlike anything we've ever heard before.

 There are two oscillators onboard but no conventional filter section.
 This is because the oscillators themselves imitate the functions of a filter via the Formant knob

 The best thing about RayBlaster is that it requires an almost completely new thought process to get to the end result, yet it manages to still be very immediate and easy to use.
 Where it really shines sonically is in producing screaming leads, futuristic FX shots and dirty bass - particularly when done in an intentionally bold and 'digital' fashion.